 Her current location is unknown.

 Mortimer Gloom was long ago The Weeper, before he went on his crusade of absolute annihilation of everything, to send it all screaming into oblivion.
 He was a normal man before tragedy sent him into a psychotic break.
 Placed into Arkham Asylum, his rehabilitation went well.
 He found Buddhism, which helped him find peace.
 He was released, a cured man.
-He traveled the world then, and on his travels, he met a man on a lonely rode and the two spoke at great lengths until Mortimer realized he had been led into the middle of nowhere.
+He travelled the world then, and on his travels, he met a man on a lonely rode and the two spoke at great lengths until Mortimer realized he had been led into the middle of nowhere.
 That's when the man revealed to him his true form, The Fear Lord D'Spayre.
 He tore away the thin veneer of sanity holding back Mortimer's pathological misery, tearing away his wants and desires as the Buddha had, but warped by mortal madness and immortal evil.
 The Weeper, with newfound items that give him the powers necessary to destroy a person through their emotions, now follows a twisted form of Buddhism, believing in it as whole heartedly as only a fanatic and psychopath can.
 That one does not achieve Enlightenment and breaks the cycle of reincarnation, is a choice, a choice one makes because they continued to be deluded by the lies of happiness in life.

 The Weeper was killed- or at least it seems like he was killed- after trying to cover the city in a dome that boosted negative emotions.

-"With all that newfound power, I will trascend existence.
+"With all that newfound power, I will transcend existence.
 The universe will be my playground.
 I will do whatever I desire.
 I will create new civilizations, and I'll watch as they pray to me every night.
 I'll put them in wars against each others, and once I'm bored enough...
 I'll make them kill each other.
 Just for fun. [chuckles] I can barely contain my excitement!"

 Klarion was originally a lone human boy, living in Greece during the Ancient Times.
 While playing in one of the caves, he found an intergalactic demon, which soon possessed him to have some fun in the human world.
 When it came time to leave, the demon found himself face-to-face with a problem: Klarion didn't want to leave.
 As a result, the two merged, becoming a powerful, reality warping Lord of Chaos.
-He may look and talk like an adult, but Klarion is a child at heart, fueled by a terrifying desire to turn the universe into his own personal plaything.
+He may look and talk like an adult, but Klarion is a child at heart, fuelled by a terrifying desire to turn the universe into his own personal plaything.

 Klarion was stripped of his powers and sent to an alternate dimension by Raven and the Team, after he put on a spell that switched the ages of the people of New York, turning kids into adults and vice versa.